aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 3: Lugano, 2013-2014.
 Mapped the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry.
-I had a certain focus on [the protein data bank](https://www.rcsb.org/), trying to find data that was more physics-based and low dimensional, assuming atomic locations were erroneous and MDS-like methods would help cleaning them.
-A few years later I would learn about AlphaFold...
+I have also applied MDS-like methods to clean [the protein data bank](https://www.rcsb.org/) (severely lacking any ground truth knowledge there, work unpublished).
+A few years later I would learn about AlphaFold which is a far more interesting and ambitious work.

 <br>